 The same is true of the textual theme, which is not restricted to

 The constituents of the various types of themes are conveniently described in the table below from Halliday's Introduction.
-Explanations of the terms which have not been defined in an earlier lecture, or of problems which may arise with Halliday's classification, follow the table.
+Explanations of the terms which have not been defined in an earlier workshop, or of problems which may arise with Halliday's classification, follow the table.

 |metafunction||component of theme|

 |ideational||topical (subject, complement, or circumstantial adjunct)|